 This post may contain affiliate links for which I may earn commissions.

-Shop for holiday gifts online and costumes, do it soon for best choices.
+Shop for holiday gifts online and costumes, and do it soon for the best choices.
 Just a month to go.
-Don’t forget trick a treat bags and if you live in the colder regions, gloves and even ear covers may be needed.
+Don’t forget trick-a-treat bags and if you live in the colder regions, gloves and even ear covers may be needed.
 When I’m out too long in the cold, my ears ache.
 The younger ones, keep close and the 12 years of age, stay together.
 Maybe a house party would be better with the number count down due to Covid.
 Drivers, please watch out for the kids, and teens, no kissing!

 Parents, remind those kids not to eat anything until it’s all home and inspected by an adult.
 Damn, I hear my Mama talking.